This rope is a natural plant fibre, which is very durable, but doesn't like to be kept damp, please keep in a dry place to prevent mildew.

 Being a natural fibre, it is affected by environmental conditions.
 When wet, it shrinks and tightens, and when warm and dry it becomes loose.

-Vacuuming is a good way to clean manila.
+Vacuuming is the best way to clean manila clean.

 If necessary it is possible to wash the rope gently by hand with a mild soap in cold water, rinse well, then dry naturally on a sunny day.